 UH Sustainability Manager

 “I had the great pleasure of working with Ms. Kelly while she served as the Sustainability Manager at the University of Houston.
 In her tenure in the Office of Sustainability, she helped transform a fledging institution into a real and contributing institution for the university and beyond.
-Under Sarah’s guidance the role and importance of environmental issues at UH, such as recycling, energy usage, and local food systems gained much greater status and visibility.
-Her management skills were readily evident in the quality of programs that she supervised, such as the annual sustainability Fest, and in the work of the dedicated students to worked for her.
-I also had an opportunity to work with Ms. Kelly on a novel project to bring back a historic landscape back to the University of Houston campus.
+Under Sarah’s guidance, the role and importance of environmental issues at UH, such as recycling, energy usage, and local food systems gained much greater status and visibility.
+Her management skills were readily evident in the quality of programs that she supervised, such as the annual Sustainability Fest and in the work of the dedicated students who worked for her.
+I also had an opportunity to work with Ms. Kelly on a novel project to bring a historic landscape back to the University of Houston campus.

 Ms. Kelly saw a chance to bring back a patch of prairie to the UH campus for the benefit of students, undergraduate researchers, and as a way of promoting more sustainable landscaping on campus.
 Thus the idea of the Shasta’s Pocket Prairie was born.
 Sarah led the charge to fundraise for this project, helping raise over $7,000 in just over two months.
-She also helped organize a multi-departmental team to help establish and maintain the prairie.
+She organized a multi-departmental team to help establish and maintain the prairie.
 Ms. Kelly also engaged the university’s public relations team to help tell the story of the pocket prairie.
 This led to an effective accompanying video and newspaper article.
-From start to finish, Sarah demonstrated masterfully leadership, organization, and communication skills.
+From start to finish, Sarah demonstrated masterful leadership, organization, and communication skills.
 Today the Shasta’s Pocket Prairie is a point of pride for the university, the Biology Department, and the Office of Sustainability.
-It has also sparked other universities to plant their own native landscapes on their campuses and will soon be expand to accommodate more students.”
-Jan.
-20, 2018
+It has also sparked other universities to plant their own native landscapes on their campuses and will soon be expanded to accommodate more students.”
+(January 20, 2018)

 – Gabriela Contreras, Communications Associate, Nature Bridge